-- Exhibitors entered in the Youth Fair will receive one season pass wristband for the exhibitor and one additional season pass wristband for a parent/guardian per family. - Youth Fair superintendents will receive one season pass wristband. - FFA Advisors and enrolled 4-H Volunteer Leaders will receive one season wristband each. - Only one wristband will be given per individual; therefore, if an individual holds multiple roles, they would only receive one.
-For example, if an individual is a superintendent and parent of an exhibitor, they would only receive one wristband. - One day passes will be given to youth who are exhibiting in Static Only, Cloverbud, and Horse Fair only. - 4-H/FFA passes will be distributed by the Lane County Fair Staff. - Admission passes/wristbands are not included with RV Camping permits. - The sale and/or misuse of admission passes by exhibitors, their agents, family members, or any other person may result in immediate expulsion with no refund, forfeit of awards and premiums and exhibitor may not be allowed to exhibit in the next year's Lane County Fair. - If wristbands are lost, free replacement will not be provided.
+- Exhibitors entered in livestock and small animals the Youth Fair will receive one season pass wristband for the exhibitor and one additional season pass wristband for a parent/guardian per family.
+Additionally, wristbands may be purchased on-site prior to Fair for \$25 per band.
+4-H faculty will sell wristbands on behalf of the fairgrounds through Tuesday of Fair week.
+After Tuesday, all wristbands must be purchased at the Lane Events Center office. - a.
+For those who are exhibiting in Static Only, Cloverbud, and Horse Fair only, one single-day pass will be given to exhibitors and one additional single-day pass for a parent/guardian per family. - 2.
+FFA Advisors and enrolled 4-H Volunteer Leaders will receive one season wristband each. - 3.
+Only one wristband will be given per individual; if an individual holds multiple roles, they will only receive one.
+For example, if an individual is a superintendent and parent of an exhibitor, they will only receive one wristband. - 4.
+4-H/FFA passes will be distributed by the 4-H and Lane County Fair Staff. - 5.
+Admission passes and wristbands are not included with RV Camping permits. - 6.
+The sale and/or misuse of admission passes by exhibitors, their agents, family members, or any other person may result in immediate expulsion with no refund, forfeit of awards and premiums and exhibitor may not be allowed to exhibit in the next year's Lane County Fair. - 7.
+If wristbands are lost, exhibitors must purchase another wristband.
+No replacements are provided. - 8.
+Parking passes are NOT included with youth, parent, or volunteer Fair passes. - 9.
+Additional passes can be purchased from the Lane Events Center/Fairgrounds off 13th Ave.

-2021 State Fair Details
+2024 State Fair Details